midoru0121/node-api-server-starter/README.md

 <nav>
   <ul>
     <li><a href="#architecture">Architecture</a></li>
-    <li><a href="#how_to_work">How to work</a></li>
+    <li><a href="#how_to_work">Getting Started</a></li>
     <li><a href="#how_to_develop">How to develop</a></li>
   </ul>
 </nav>

 <h2 id="architecture">Architecture</h2>

+- 100% TypeScript.
+- Auth with JWT.
 - Written with functions.
-Class are hardly used in the app.
+Class are rarely used in the app.
-- Test files are located within the directory in which the test target file is located.
+- Spec files are located within the directory in which the test target file is.
-- Wrriten with Promise and Async Await,
+- Written with Promise and Async Await.

 ### Directory Structure